lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 Remember how I said supervisors just join the room as another participant?
 That's true for audio.
 But there's a problem: **LiveKit is stateless by design.**

 Join a room mid-call and you see... nothing.
 No message history, no conversation context, no idea what's been happening for the last five minutes.
 Great for privacy, terrible for supervisors trying to help.

+First time a supervisor joined a live call, they asked: "Is the agent even talking?
+What's the customer's problem?"
+The audio worked fine.
+Everything else was blank.

 I needed to solve three things:
 1. Store conversation history somewhere